Kaleidoscope Child Foundation

 June - August 2021 (3 months)

-To successfully execute on this website redesign, we identified our client's needs by understanding not only the company’s mission and goals, but also what impact they hoped to make with a website redesign.
 We learned that KCF wanted to create an emotional connection with their donors by focusing on the children and how their lives were positively impacted by donations and volunteer work.
 By cultivating empathy, KCF would gain more donations and volunteer participation.

 The original website had a lot going on!
 Right off the bat we could see how a redesign would be beneficial.
 Here are some key things we noticed right away:

 We sent out a survey to our networks and got 60+ responses on how and why people donate to nonprofits.
 We learned that most people donate or volunteer because of a personal connection or wanting to give back to a feel-good cause.
-Here are additional reasons someone may decide to donate or volunteer, plus some things that turn them off:

 Additionally, there are behaviors that a donor will exhibit before and after they donate to an nonprofit.
 Ultimately, they want TRUST and TRANSPARENCY.
 They want to know that the nonprofit will be true to their mission and will use donations to move the cause forward.
 Plus, they want to know how their money will be used to support the cause and what impact they have made.